Quantum Clarity LLC · HELIOS Project · March 2026

 energy range overlap between two basins

 The distortion does not create the instability — it reveals it.
-The JT probe acts as a symmetry-breaking detector that exposes a competing electronic configuration already present in the Ni²⁺/Ni³⁺ mixed-valence manifold.
+The JT probe acts as a symmetry-breaking detector that exposes a competing electronic configuration already latent in the Ni²⁺/Ni³⁺ mixed-valence manifold.
 Without the probe, that branch is invisible to standard computation.

 The Four-System Electronic Fingerprint

 Substituting Co, Mn, and Al at the same site and applying the same probe produces four mechanistically distinct responses — a complete electronic fingerprint of the NMC chemistry family.
+The pattern is not coincidence: d-electron count predicts the response direction before the simulation is run.

 Ni